FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/RaspberryPi/Installation.md

  * insert the card into the PI 4
  * the initial setup takes ~5 minutes on a PI 4
  * login with ubuntu / ubuntu
- * .
-If the RPi is connected to your router, when it boots it will display the IP grabbed from DHCP server.
+   * If the RPi is connected to your router, when it boots it will display the IP grabbed from DHCP server.
      Write it down
- * .
-OS should prompt you to create a new password
+   * OS should prompt you to create a new password
- * .
-If desired, update OS – Run:
+   * If desired, update OS – Run:
 ```
 sudo apt-get update; sudo reboot -n; sudo apt-get upgrade
 ```
- * In some cases you need to run: sudo apt full-upgrade or sudo apt-get dist-upgrade
+ * In some cases you need to run: ```sudo apt full-upgrade``` or ```sudo apt-get dist-upgrade```
- *   reboot be needed a couple times to get the OS completely updated
+ * reboot may be needed a couple of times to get the OS completely updated
 ```sudo reboot -n might```

  * install wget